Expurple/home.expurple.me/content/posts/Why-use-structured-errors-in-Rust-applications.md

 examples in this list are theoretical.
 I've never actually implemented these features.
 Please call me out if something's wrong with this section.
 Also, send concrete examples, if you know any!

+[^more-types]: IMO, it's totally worth it, because these types replace hand-written docs that list the possible errors.
+Type-checked docs are the best!

+[^raw-dyn-is-easier]: For dynamic errors, you usually introduce an `anyhow`-style dependency too.
+But if you want to avoid dependencies, then living with raw `Box<dyn Error>` is probably easier than hand-writing impls for all your custom types.

 [^tooling-issue]: Just like with the point about "jumping to the error message", one can argue that this is just a limitation of our current tooling, rather than